· 8 min read

 The Honest Take

 I’ve had “modernize the blog” on my list for years.
 The actual work wasn’t hard, it was just enough friction that it never happened.
 Last night the friction was gone.
-I had a plan from a phone conversation while holding a sleeping toddler, and a few hours later the site was live with more features than the Jekyll version ever had.
+I had a plan from a phone conversation while holding a sleeping toddler, and a mere hour later the site was live with more features than the Jekyll version ever had.